mstrlaw/mstrlaw/src/posts/2022-03-13-escaping-the-informational-bubble-–-on-building-thoro-news.md

 The second problem was that, at any point, Facebook could and would change the way its algorithmic feed operated.
 In 2018, Facebook <a href="https://www.forbes.com/sites/kathleenchaykowski/2018/01/11/facebook-focuses-news-feed-on-friends-and-family-curbing-the-reach-of-brands-and-media/" target="_blank">decided it would prioritize posts mad by friends and family and curbs news posts</a>.

-Note that in terms of "tech product years" this was *light-years* ago.
+In terms of "tech product years" this was *light-years* ago.
 Facebook's feed has evolved over the past 5 years and I'm sure it's much more parametrizable.
 I haven't used it since about 2018.

-But even if it is more customizable, Facebook and other algorithmic feeds suffer from the ultimate
+But even if that's true, Facebook and other algorithmic feeds operate under the ultimate directive: keep your attention and maximize time spent on the platform.

-My greatest cognitive fear is to not know about the things I do not know.
+Over the years I've come to believe that <b>any one algorithm that is optimized for the purpose of attention retention inevitably forces its subjects into informational biases.</b>

+<h2>Algorithmic feeds</h2>